 Timeline

-• February 20 – March 20: Application period
+• February 2 – March 23: Application period

-• March 20 – April 1: Application review and selection
+• March 24 – April 3: Application review and selection

-• Early April: Awardees announced
+• Early to mid April: Awardees contacted

-• Late April: Detailed agenda, logistics and travel arrangements
+• Late April: Detailed agenda, logistics, and travel arrangements

-• May: Awardee virtual meet and greet
+• May: Scholars virtual meet and greet with mentors and ADLM staff

-• July 29-July 30: Scholars Program
+• Thursday, July 30: Scholars depart for home

 Applicant eligibility requirements